A Welcoming Environment for All

 ODICA helps cultivate a workplace that welcomes all cultures, languages and lifestyles.
 We support our trainees and faculty with the following initiatives:

 - Sponsoring Boston-based leadership development opportunities for multicultural professionals

 - Offering competitive research grants that support junior, multicultural physicians

-- Designing online and in-person trainings for topics such as unconscious bias and healthcare equity
+- Designing online and in-person training for topics such as unconscious bias and healthcare equity

-- Hosting annual distinguished lectures on topics such as diversity and inclusion
+- Hosting annual distinguished lectures on topics such as healthcare equity, social justice, diversity and inclusion

 - Organizing networking and social events

 - Formalizing trainee support and career advancement groups

 - Offering mentoring opportunities for medical students and medical school-bound college students

 - Sponsoring students from historically black medical schools for specialty rotations, sub-internships and summer research programs

 - Participating in LGBTQ health education sessions and citywide PRIDE events